Characterizing simulation relations through control architectures in abstraction-based control: Control framework

 Given $\Sys_1$ and $\Sys_2$ in Definition~\ref{def:feedback_composition}, we have $\set{B}(\Sys_1 \times \Sys_2) \subseteq (\set{Y}_1 \times \set{Y}_2)^{\infty}$.
 To simplify further developments, we define the set $\B(\Sys_1 \times \Sys_2)$, which contains the output trajectories of $\Sys_2$ under feedback composition with $\Sys_1$, as follows

 where $\pi_{\set{Y}_2}(\cdot)$ is defined in~\eqref{eq:projection}.

 We now define the system \emph{specifications} and, since we are focused on controller synthesis, the concept of a \emph{control problem}. \begin{definition} Consider the system $\Sys$ in~\eqref{eq:sys}.
 A \emph{specification} $\Sigma$ for $\Sys$ is defined as any subset $\Sigma \subseteq \set{Y}^{\infty}$.
 A system $\Sys$ together with a specification $\Sigma$ constitute a \emph{control problem} $(\Sys,\Sigma)$.
-Additionally, a controller $\Cont$ is said to \emph{solve} the control problem $(\Sys,\Sigma)$ if $\Cont$ is f.c. with $\Sys$ and $\B(\Cont\times \Sys)\subseteq \Sigma$. \end{definition} We can use linear temporal logic (LTL)~\cite[Chapter 5]{baier2008principles} to define specification $\Sigma$ for a system~$\Sys$.
+Additionally, a system $\Cont$, called the \emph{controller}, is said to \emph{solve} the control problem $(\Sys,\Sigma)$ if $\Cont$ is f.c. with $\Sys$ and $\B(\Cont\times \Sys)\subseteq \Sigma$. $\triangle$ \end{definition} We can use linear temporal logic~\citep[Chapter 5]{baier2008principles} to define a specification $\Sigma$ for a system~$\Sys$.